Overview of business rates

 Checking and Challenging your Rateable Value

-The ratepayer (and certain others who have an interest in the property) can check and/or challenge the value shown if they believe it is wrong.
+The ratepayer (and certain others who have an interest in the property) can check and/or challenge the value shown for free, if they believe it is wrong.
 Go to the Valuation Office Agency's website Find and Check Your Business Rates Valuation page in order to:

 Until your check or challenge is processed, you should pay the full amount shown on your rate demand notice.